jrs0ul/cartridge_quest/README.md

 Modern game console controllers are supported as well.

 Watch out for the blue monsters, they can eat items.
 To recover the item you have to kill the monster.

+The configuration file is stored either in .CartridgeQuest dir in your home directory or in c:\Users\UserName\.CartridgeQuest on Windows

+Renderer values: 0 - OpenGL, 1 - Vulkan

 ## Building from source